 There’s no substitute for being in the office full-time, but popping in occasionally and communicating copiously can help you maintain connections and feel like part of the team.

 “My company pays attention to the need for all employees to interact with each other,” says Lori Lite, a remote worker with Actualize Consulting.
 “They have annual retreats, team challenges, and cause-related events that give us a chance to connect.
 We share family vacation photos on Dropbox and include them in our monthly emails.”

 No matter what the challenges, take heart: Research shows that remote workers are happier and more productive than their in-office counterparts.
 They report lower stress levels and their carbon footprint is smaller with no commute.

 Photo of person working from home courtesy of Mint Images/Getty Images.

 Kate Ashford is a freelance journalist and content writer who specializes in personal finance, work, health and consumer trends.
 Her work has appeared in print and online at the BBC, Forbes, Good Housekeeping, Health, Money, More, Parade, Parents, and Real Simple, among others.
 She’s also created content for a variety of financial clients.More from this Author

 Sponsored by Dropbox

-Dropbox is a leading global collaboration platform that’s transforming the way people and teams work together.
-With more than 500 million registered users across 180 countries, Dropbox is on a mission to unleash the world’s creative energy by designing a more enlightened way of working.
+Dropbox is the world’s first smart workspace that helps people and teams focus on the work that matters.
+With more than 500 million registered users across 180 countries, the company is on a mission to design a more enlightened way of working.
 Dropbox is headquartered in San Francisco, CA, and has 12 offices around the world.